 Try instead to be grateful that you have your own beautiful voice waiting to be explored.

-If you’re curious to learn more, consider booking a trial free voice lesson to find your own style.
+If you’re curious to learn more, consider booking your first lesson at Ramsey Voice Studio.